-Weddings legal requirements in Australia is the union of a man and woman to the exclusion of all others.
+Weddings legal requirements in Australia.
+Marriage is the union of two people to the exclusion of all others.

-A civil marriage celebrant or a clergy must authorizef the marriage.
+A civil marriage celebrant or a clergy must authorize the marriage.

-- Lodging & Signing a NOIM with me.
+- Lodge & Sign the NOIM with me.

-- Presenting to me either original birth certificates or passports and Divorce/death papers (if applicable).
+- Present to me either original birth certificates or passports and Divorce/death papers (if applicable).

 In details –

-- Please do not sign the Notice of Intended Marriage Form as either your celebrant or other authorised person must witness your signature.
+- Do not sign the Notice of Intended Marriage Form as either your celebrant or other authorised person must witness your signature.

 Certain documentation must be produced and sighted by the wedding celebrant before the marriage is solemnised.

-- Either your Original Birth Certificate or Australian passport.
+- Either your Original Birth Certificate or passport.

 - If either of you have been previously married then your Original Divorce papers or Death Certificate of a previous spouse. ( For a copy of your Divorce Paper please contact the Family Law Court in the State you were Divorced)